nord-e/nord-e.github.io/README.md

-* **Drive innovation with emerging tools. \
+* **Drive innovation with emerging tools** \
-** I’ve led efforts evaluating AI launches and adopted cutting-edge tools like FullStory and Tableau to optimize digital experience. \
+  I’ve led efforts evaluating AI launches and adopted cutting-edge tools like FullStory and Tableau to optimize digital experience.

-* **Adapt fast and execute faster. \
+* **Adapt fast and execute faster** \
-** From Microsoft to startups, I’ve delivered results in ever-changing environments across tech stacks and org sizes.
+  From Microsoft to startups, I’ve delivered results in ever-changing environments across tech stacks and org sizes.

 ---